Aggressive DUI Defense

 Driving while under the influence of drugs or alcohol may not seem like a big deal if you were only “buzzed,” but having a DUI over the legal limit can have lifelong consequences, even if no one was hurt.
 If you are facing DUI charges, due to a traffic stop, sobriety checkpoint, or motor vehicle accident, pleading guilty or no contest may not be the best option for you.
 Instead, talk with an experienced DUI attorney who can help determine the best course of action not only in court, but with respect to the Administrative Driver’s License Revocation Office [ADLRO] as well.

-I am attorney Mark Simonds, and I have more than 30 years of experience combatting DUI charges.
+I am attorney Mark Simonds, and I have many years of experience combatting DUI charges.
 As a former prosecutor, I know the strategies that the prosecution will use in your case, and I know how to build a defense against them.
 From my office of Mark R. Simonds Attorney at Law, LLLC, my clients get the representation and respect they deserve from their lawyers.

 Knowing The Consequences